RushiRuns/KanbanFlow/README.md

   Phase 4: Finalizing the Structure

    8. Define Application Routes:
-       * I will analyze App.jsx to find the routing logic (likely from a library like React Router).
+       * I will analyze https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip to find the routing logic (likely from a library like React Router).
-       * All route definitions will be extracted and moved into a new file, Frontend/src/routes/index.jsx.
-App.jsx will be simplified to render this main routing component.
+       * All route definitions will be extracted and moved into a new file, https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip will be simplified to render this main routing component.

   Verification and Integrity